ctmadison/examples/computational-fluid-dynamics/openfoam/README.md

 ### Infrastructure Requirements
 Singularity 3.0 must be installed on all of the nodes you are running on.

-The resultant `horovod.sif` file (from the above build step) must be located in the same directory structure on every node.
+The resultant `OpenFOAM.sif` file (from the above build step) must be located in the same directory structure on every node.

 The same (or ABI compatible) version of OpenMPI has to be installed on all of the nodes you intend to run on (**NOTE:** this host vers ion must match the OpenMPI version, or be ABI compatible, with the MPI in the container).